Local and Community History Month: May

-Our aim for Local and Community History month is to share an historical fact about Clophill, every school day in May, to encourage everyone to enjoy learning about the history of our local area.
+In 2021, our aim for Local and Community History month was to share an historical fact about Clophill, every school day, to encourage everyone to enjoy learning about the history of our local area.

-Each fact has been created by Mrs. Arnold, our History Co-ordinator using the following sources:
+Each fact was created by Mrs. Arnold, our History Co-ordinator using the following sources:

-We also aim to 'inspire, enable and encourage' others to get involved with local community events and landmarks.
+We also aimed to 'inspire, enable and encourage' others to get involved with local community events and landmarks.

 A fact a day in May.......................